unsaved/eslint-plugin-sn/doc/README.md

 [^2]: The sn-workaround-iife rule is applied to some specific server tables'
 [^3]: Rule 'single-fn' introduced with minor version 3.3.
 [^4]: Rules 'no-arrow-fn' and 'no-backticks' added with minor version 3.7.
-[^5]: Rule 'no-uiscript-curlref superseded by 'no-backtick-with minor version 3.7.
+[^5]: Rule 'no-uiscript-curlref superseded by 'no-backtick-with minor version 3.8.
+[^6]: Rule 'controller-fn' added with minor version 3.8.